Stealth-Market-Microstructure-Group/Matching-engine-core/README.md

 - Modular separation: Order, Trade, OrderBook
 - Simple baseline implementation using `defaultdict` for price levels

-## Roadmap / Planned Extensions
+## Roadmap / Planned Extensions (update)
 - Replace or augment the current data structures (beyond `defaultdict`) to handle higher throughput and large order books more efficiently
-- REST API layer so external agents/strategies can place orders like clients of an exchange, without importing internal code
+- sockets will be used ,so external agents/strategies can place orders like clients of an exchange, without importing internal code
 - Automated agents (e.g., market-making) with dynamic quoting logic
 - Inventory and PnL tracking per agent
 - Strategy testing harness (simulated ticks, injected noise, stress scenarios)